-(Prices are per person based on a minimum of 2 divers – if you are a single diver, ask us for our next trip dates)
+(Prices are per person based on a minimum of 2 divers – if you are a single diver, ask us for our next trip dates and the price)

-IDR 5,150,000 per person including delux accommodation at Ocean View (peak season surcharge may apply)
+IDR 5,000,000 per person including Delux accommodation at Ocean View (peak season surcharge may apply)

-- PADI Divemater as guide, lunch and soft drinks on both days, towels, door-to-door transfers (most destinations South Bali)
+- PADI Divemater as guide, lunch and soft drinks on both days, towels, torch rental, door-to-door transfers (most destinations South Bali)